-The short answer is that there are 3 rides located in Toy Story Land.
-Two of the rides are brand new and are poised to be new favorites.
-The third ride is an established fan favorite, complete with a new entrance inside of “the Land” (as the 11 acres of Toy Story Land are known).
+The short answer is that there are three rides located in Toy Story Land.
+Two new attractions and one that existed prior to the land and was reintroduced with a new entrance inside of the 11 acre new Toy Story Land.
 The rides are Slinky Dog Dash, Alien Swirling Saucers and the already-popular Toy Story Mania.

 Slinky Dog Dash

-Slinky Dog Dash is my personal favorite ride in Toy Story Land and perhaps even in all of Walt Disney World.
+Slinky Dog Dash (height requirement 38″) is my personal favorite ride in Toy Story Land and perhaps even in all of Walt Disney World.

 I have to be extremely transparent with you: I was expecting a kiddie ride.
-After all, the video teases I had seen prior to the visit made Slinky Dog seem like it was a slow, tame roller coaster.
+After all, the video teasers I had seen prior to the visit made Slinky Dog seem like it was a slow, tame roller coaster.
+It isn’t.

-I felt like I was 12 years old again, riding my favorite ride.
-Visiting during a media preview meant that I was able to ride Slinky Dog Dash multiple times.
-That meant I could try different seats on the ride.
+I felt like I was 12 years old again, riding my favorite ride for the first time.
+I tried several different seats on the ride.
 Here’s my analysis: The back of the coaster is where the action is.
 The curves, twists and hills were amplified.

-For those looking for a good combo of the two, the front of the ride is the best place to be.
+For those looking for a good combo of the two, ride up front.
 You get the view of Slinky Dog’s head, his ears are so cute, and it is still a fun ride but not as much of a thrill as the back!